theTrackSuitDev/webDevsVault/client/README.md

 First, ensure the MongoDB server is running and uses the default port 27017.

-Open the "server" folder located in the WebDevs Vault repository and extract the "server" archive.
+Extract the "server" archive located in the WebDevs Vault repository.
 It contains two folders - "REST-API" and "dbBackup".

 Then open a terminal of your choice and navigate to the extracted "REST-API" folder.